oss/placequery/README.md

 Make a copy of `config.yaml.sample`, adjust it to suit your server configuration, and save it as `config.yaml` in the same directory as `placequery.js`.

+#### Permissions
+You may need to start the server as root to bind to a certain port or read SSL keys on startup.
+If you start the server with `sudo`, it will automatically set its UID and GID to that of the user who ran `sudo` after reading the keys and binding to a port.
+Alternatively, you can define a UID and GID for the server to use in `config.yaml`.

 #### SSL
 Encryption is desirable if you believe certain requests to the server will reveal a user's geographic location.